Wendy Hoglund, PhD, MA, BSc

 Announcements

 Undergraduate Students: Our lab is full for the 2024-2025 academic year.
-I am not currently accepting any new undergraduate students for volunteer, individual research or honours program positions for the 2024-2025 academic year.
+Unfortunately I am not accepting any new undergraduate students for volunteer, individual research or honours program positions for the 2024-2025 academic year.
 I do not accept new students for the spring and summer terms.
 I typically only supervise individual research students who have previously volunteered in our lab.

 Graduate Students: I will potentially be accepting new graduate students for September 2025.
 Students with interests in peer relations and social-emotional development in early childhood and who have a strong academic record, research and applied experience, and training in advanced developmental and statistical methodology are encouraged to apply.
 Please see the Department of Psychology Application Information for admission requirements and all procedures and deadlines for applying to our graduate program.
 I do not accept individual applications that do not follow these guidelines or deadlines.